andreabbondanza/DewLocalizationMiddleware/README.md

 ## Differences between service and middleware

-The main difference is that in the middleware way the dictionary will be read automatically in a point of request pipeline, and you after this can use it just colling _HttpContext.GetDewLocalizationTranslator()_.
+The main difference is that in the middleware way the dictionary will be read automatically in a point of request pipeline, and you after this can use it just calling _HttpContext.GetDewLocalizationTranslator()_.

 In the service way, you just inject the object with its options to controller, but before you can use it, you need to read the dictionary by calling method _GetDictionaryFromFiles(HttpContext)_